RankMerging: A supervised learning-to-rank framework to predict links in large social network: Experiments

-We plot on Figure~\ref{fig:res} the evolution of the F-score and the precision-recall curve obtained with \textit{RankMerging}, for $g=200$, aggregating the rankings of the following classifiers: \textit{AA}$_w$, \textit{CN}$_w$, $CN$, \textit{SR}$_w$, \textit{Katz}$_w$ ($\beta=0.01$), \textit{PA}$_w$, \textit{RWR}$_w$ ($p=0.8$) and Borda's method applied to the seven former ones.
-We observe that \textit{RankMerging} performs better than Borda, and consequently better than all the unsupervised methods explored, especially for intermediary recall values.
-It was expected, as \textit{RankMerging} incorporates the information of Borda's aggregation here.
-We measure the area under the Precision-Recall curves to quantify the performances with a scalar quantity. \textit{RankMerging} increases the area by 8.3\% compared to Borda.
-Concerning the supervised benchmarks, we observe that they perform well, but only for a low number of predictions (comparable to Borda for approximately 1000 to 2000 predictions).
-Unsurprisingly, \textit{AdaBoost} is an ensemble method and outperforms \textit{Decision Trees} and \textit{Nearest Neighbors} for an optimal parameter choice, but the performances are of the same order of magnitude, in line with the observations in~\cite{al2006link}.
+Concerning the supervised classification benchmarks, we observe that they perform well, but only for a low number of predictions (it is comparable to Borda for approximately 1000 to 2000 predictions).
+Unsurprisingly, \textit{AdaBoost} is an ensemble method and outperforms \textit{Decision Trees} and \textit{k Nearest Neighbors} for an optimal parameter choice, but the performances are of the same order of magnitude, in line with the observations in~\cite{al2006link}.
 As formerly stated, these methods are not designed to cover a wide range of the precision-recall space, and therefore perform very poorly out of their optimal region of use.

-On the minus side, \textit{RankMerging} has been designed for classification problems with large number of predictions.
-The window size $g$ implies an averaging effect which causes the method to lack efficiency on the top-ranked items, as can be seen on Fig.~\ref{fig:res}.
-As a consequence, it is not suited to problems with low number of predictions, as it is often the case for information retrieval tasks for example.
+On the minus side, \textit{Weighted Borda} method slightly outperforms \textit{RankMerging} on this dataset.
+Indeed, we measure that \textit{Weighted Borda} improves by 4.0\% the area under the precision-recall curve compared to \textit{RankMerging}.
+We discuss in the next series of experiments, where our method is more accurate, what can be the reasons for this observation.
+Another negative point that should be noticed is that \textit{RankMerging} has been designed for problems with large rankings.
+The window size $g$ implies an averaging effect which causes the method to lack efficiency on the top-ranked items.
+As a consequence, it is not suited to problems with low number of predictions -- as would be the case for information retrieval tasks for example.

 \paragraph{Feature selection.}